iviviano/Generalized-Weibull-Regression-with-Applications-to-Survival-Data/Shiny/README.md

   4. The file of predictions contains both the matrix of samples and the mean values of the samples used for error calculations
 - Cross Validation is not allowed if no factors are given

+### Known Bugs
+- Some of the survival plots are not showing up
+-